HectorSchreiner/Embedded-HAL-API/README.md

 # Setting up the project
-The folling setup is based on this [Guide](https://blog.logrocket.com/complete-guide-running-rust-arduino/).
+The following setup is based on this [Guide](https://blog.logrocket.com/complete-guide-running-rust-arduino/).

 Install nightly
 ```bash